Code-the-Dream-School/node-essentials/lessons/lesson11-extras.md

 ## **11.3 Todos in Folders**

 There are various ways to implement this, but you'll need to extend the data model.
 One way is to create a folders table.
 Each folder would belong to a user, and a user may have many folders.
 A folder would have many tasks.
 So, you'd need an optional foreign key added to the tasks table, that being the folder id.
 Not all of a user's tasks would belong to a folder.
 You'd need to have a route that creates a folder for the logged on user.
 You'd need to have a way to add task to a given folder,or to remove a task from a folder.
-Perhaps this could be done with a query parameter for the task update operation.
+Perhaps this could be done with the task update operation.
 You'd need to have a way to retrieve the user's list of folders, so that you can get the id for each folder.
 You could change the GET for /tasks support a query parameter like folder=xxxxx, and if that query parameter is present, the tasks from that folder are returned.

 ## **11.4 Role Based Access Control**